Close Menu

 If you have been hurt in an accident with a large truck, you may be able to hold the trucking company responsible.
 The legal reason for this is something called vicarious liability.
 Under that legal standard, an employer can be held responsible for their employee’s actions when they occur within the confines of their job.
 In other words, if a professional truck driver causes a crash while they are an employee, their employer may be found liable for the driver’s actions.

 Sometimes, companies will try to argue that their employees are actually independent contractors.
-To hold the trucking company responsible, the lawyers at Detroit Personal Injury Attorneys will prove the driver’s employment and that the collision happened during the course of the driver’s work duties.
+To hold the trucking company responsible, the lawyers at Ravid & Associates, P.C. will prove the driver’s employment and that the collision happened during the course of the driver’s work duties.
 Once our attorneys have established the employer’s relationship with the truck driver, we’ll investigate the ways in which the company was negligent.
 From there, we can work to secure your fair compensation from the company.

 Examples of Employer Negligence/Liability